jaymody/blogposts/2023-01-30-gpt-from-scratch.md

     return loss
 ```

-We can also perform **multi-label classification** (i.e. an example can belong to **multiple** classes, not just a single class) by applying `sigmoid` instead of `softmax` and taking the binary cross entropy loss with respect to each class (see [this stack-exchange question](https://stats.stackexchange.com/questions/207794/what-loss-function-for-multi-class-multi-label-classification-tasks-in-neural-n)).

 #### Generative Fine-tuning
 Some tasks can't be neatly categorized into classes.
 For example, consider the task of summarization.
 We can fine-tune these types of task by simply performing language modeling on the input concatenated with the label.
 For example, here's what a single summarization training sample might look like: